counterbeing/europe-trip-blog/preprocessing/src/README.md

 ## Next Steps
-- Write out master index
+- Update metadata and skip photo processing if photo is same
-- Read photos from master index
+- Reject photos without titles in metadata
-- Write new, or replace with newly provided photos
+- Move project to homepage repo
+-

 ## Overview of Photo Processing